mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 Make sure that the [marketplace plugin is activated](https://www.openhab.org/docs/configuration/eclipseiotmarket.html), and then install the *OpenWebNet binding* from PaperUI (Add-ons -> Bindings -> search for 'openwebnet' then INSTALL).

-If you *cannot find the binding in the search*, probably you have an issue with certificates in your Java environment, that must be updated.
+If you cannot find the binding in the search, probably you have an issue with certificates in your Java environment, that must be updated.
 Follow [this solution](https://community.openhab.org/t/solved-failed-downloading-marketplace-entries-received-fatal-alert-handshake-failure/52045) to add the required certificates to access all bindings on the Marketplace.

 Be aware that you might have to re-install the binding after an openHAB upgrade.
 This is a limitation of the Eclipse Marketplace plugin and will be changed in future versions of openHAB.